melharfi/MELHARFI-2D-Game-Engine/README.md

 -I need a network library for my multiplayer game

--I need an algorithm of path finding between point An until point B in a Map with obstacles.
+-I need an algorithm of path finding between point A until point B in a Map with obstacles.

 -I need to crypt my assets to prevent others people from stole it or modify it